 - This is a FREE attraction.

-Once named Grauman’s Chinese Theater, this iconic spot is a historic-cultural landmark of Hollywood and Los Angeles.
-You may know it from all the famous red carpet movie premieres and ceremonies that take place here.
+Once named Grauman’s Chinese Theatre, this iconic spot is a historic-cultural landmark of Hollywood and Los Angeles.
+It was opened in 1927 and has since become an iconic symbol of Hollywood’s Golden Age.
+You probably are familiar with its famous red-carpet movie premieres and ceremonies here.

 Top Foodie Pick: Joe’s Pizza